 Home insurance discounts in Austin

-If you are searching for cheap home insurance in Austin, look for providers that offer multiple discounts.
+If you are searching for cheap home insurance in Austin, look for providers that offer multiple discounts you can take advantage of when insuring your home.
 Some home insurance discounts can offer significant savings.
-Here are some common discounts that can help you get the cheapest home insurance in Austin:
+Below are some common discounts that can help you get the cheapest home insurance in Austin:

 - Claims-free discount: If you have no prior insurance claims on your record within the last three to five years, can you likely qualify for a discount on your policy.

 - Home security system discount: If your home has a security system installed, either professionally monitored or self-monitored, you may get rewarded with a lower rate.